modulo-dm/modulo/README.md

 $ modulo add --help
 usage: modulo add [options] <repo url>

-Add the given repository as a module to the current project and clone it into the project itself or a higher level container project.
+Add the given repository as a module to the current project.

-In the instance no tag, branch, or commit is specified, 'master' is used.

-     --tag <tag>           specify the version tag to use --branch <branch>     specify the branch to use --commit <hash>       specify the commit to use -u, --update          performs the update command after adding a module --help                show help for this command
+In unmanaged mode, it is up to the user to manage what is checked out.
+In this case, the update command will simply do a pull.

+More information on version ranges can be found at https://docs.npmjs.com/misc/semver

+     --help                show help for this command
      -v, --verbose         be verbose
+     --version <version>   specify the version or range to use --unmanaged           specifies that this module will be unmanaged -u, --update          performs the update command after adding a module

 ```